questrel/dtree/README.md

 // note: a union of intervals, or an intersection with an interval that contains the projective infinity
 // (I haven't found or settled on a standard terminology for such intervals.
-// internally, I have the test is_bipole(). but a term more intuitive to others may be
+// internally, I have the test is_bipole(), but a term more intuitive to others may be
-// useful when trying to describe nuances like these to others)
+// useful when trying to document nuances like these)
 // could result in two disjoint intervals.
 // I didn't want to generalize the qtl::interval concept to encompass multiple disjoint intervals,
 // since that could entail combinatorial explosions as you perform operations on them.